darkrelics/eidolon-engine/documentation/architecture.md

         Initial state when ActiveSegment created.

         Segment awaits processing by:
-        - ops-segment-process (mechanical)
+        - ops-segment-process mechanical
-        - ops-story-advance (decision/all)
-    end note
+        - ops-story-advance decision or all end note

     note right of processing